kug3lblitz/whiteNoiseGenerator/readme.md

 # White Noise Generator

-An oasis of silence, because we all have co-workers who won't shut the fuck up.
+An oasis of silence, because we all have co-workers who won't STFU.

 ### requires jquery